freemagee/til/content/post/authentication-versus-authorisation.md

 *Authorisation* would involve the client submitting the users details, which would be looked up in a user table in a database.
 That users permissions can then be verified and their level of *authorisation* can be determined.

-As a frontend developer this can sometimes be taken for granted, as someone else has often developed the API you interact with or you do not control the authentication flow.
+As a front-end developer this can sometimes be taken for granted, as someone else has often developed the API you interact with or you do not control the authentication flow.